dzove855/syntaxchecker-slack-bot/README.md

 # syntaxchecker-slack-bot
-A fun syntaxchecker slack bot
+A fun slack bot for syntaxchecking and manpage

 ## Lib's
 This script need: